General-Purpose Mail Package

 After this initial setup,

-Each message in the mailbox has a state that affects how it is retained or deleted upon termination of the program.
+Each message in the mailbox has a state that affects how it is retained or deleted upon closing the mailbox when terminating the program (see the quit command) or when switching to another mailbox (see the file command).
 The state is reflected in the header listing and can be changed during the session.
 The states are:

 The message is present in the system mailbox and has not been read